ccd0/4chan-x/README.md

 If you want to try out Electrolysis, use the latest [beta version](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/versions/) of Greasemonkey.
 See [this thread](https://github.com/greasemonkey/greasemonkey/issues/2004) for the latest news on support.

 **WARNING**:
-If you're switching to this fork from someone else's fork of 4chan X, back up your old script before installing this one as the old one will be overwritten.
+If you're switching to this fork from someone else's fork of 4chan X, back up your old script before installing this one as the old one may be overwritten.

 **Known issues**:
 The combination of Firefox 29 and Greasemonkey 2.0+ causes 4chan X not to work.